 Pearls of Wisdom

-In regard to our new requirement for the 2017 entering class, if you are a serious applicant, go ahead and register for the CASPer™.
+If you are a serious applicant, register for and take the Situational Judgment Test (SJT) CASPer.
 Your application will not proceed to interview without this officially reported score.

 Visit medical schools which interest you ahead of time.
 See what they have to offer and which one would be the best fit for you.
 After you decide which place would be the best fit, find out what they are looking for in their applicants.